Breast screening 'more harmful than good'

 The error, which dated back to 2009, was revealed earlier this week.
 Up to 270 women in England may have died because they did not receive invitations to screening.

-Public Health England says it was not aware of a national problem with the screening programme until January.

-It will contact the 309,000 women affected - those who are still alive - by letter by the end of May, with the offer of catch-up mammograms.
+The 309,000 women affected - those who are still alive - will be contacted by letter by the end of May, with the offer of catch-up mammograms.

 The NHS estimates that its screening programme saves about one life for every 200 women who are scanned for breast cancer, adding up to about 1,300 lives saved each year in the UK.